-On April 28, 2015, we completed our initial public offering, pursuant to which we sold 20,000,000 common shares, at a price of \$13.00 per share, with net proceeds to us of approximately \$236.4 million, after deducting the underwriting discount and expenses of our initial public offering.
-As part of our initial public offering, we granted the underwriters an option to purchase up to 3,000,000 additional common shares within thirty days after the offering.
-The underwriters exercised their option and, on May 18, 2015, purchased an additional 3,000,000 common shares with net proceeds to us of approximately \$36.3 million, after deducting the additional underwriting discount and expenses associated with the exercise of this option by the underwriters.
+The Company completed its initial public offering on April 28, 2015, pursuant to which it sold 20,000,000 shares of the Company's common shares of beneficial interest, \$0.01 par value per share, at a price of \$13.00 per share.
+As part of the offering, the Company granted the underwriters an option to purchase up to 3,000,000 additional common shares within thirty days after the offering.
+The underwriters exercised their option and, on May 18, 2015, purchased an additional 3,000,000 common shares.
+These transactions resulted in net proceeds to the Company of approximately \$278.1 million, after deducting the underwriting discount and before additional expenses associated with the offering.